-Chances are good that you’re one of many pregnant women who experience the churning and burning of heartburn or acid indigestion.
+Chances are good that you’re one of many pregnant people who experience the churning and burning of heartburn or acid indigestion.
 It typically hits somewhere in the second or third trimester, and it can be miserable.

-Hormones cause relaxation of the esophageal sphincter.
-This is a tight circular band of muscle at the top of the stomach.
+Hormones cause relaxation of the esophageal sphincter, which is a tight circular band of muscle at the top of the stomach.
 This allows partially digested food and stomach acids to backflow, or reflux, into the esophagus.
 In addition, progesterone also slows the digestive process.
 This keeps food in the stomach longer.

-For most women, things that help reduce acid production or prevent reﬂux are helpful in avoiding the discomfort of heartburn.
-Here are tips that may help:
+For most people, things that help reduce acid production or prevent reﬂux can help them avoid the discomfort of heartburn.

 - Avoid classic spicy foods, as well as those with lots of fat or grease.
 Many people recommend avoiding citrus and chocolate, as well.

-- Eat multiple, small meals spread throughout the day, instead of three big meals.
+- Eat multiple, small meals spread throughout the day instead of three big meals.

 When will it end?

 Heartburn symptoms are usually mild and manageable.
-Tell your health care provider if your heartburn is severe, if you spit up blood, or have dark-colored bowel movements.
+Tell your health care provider if your heartburn is severe or if you spit up blood or have dark-colored bowel movements.